Give Kids in India Brighter Futures! – (Read Time: 3 min.)

 Even if parents are able to manage their children’s school fees through the end of the free education that’s offered by the government, many can’t afford to continue their children’s education through the American equivalent of high school – which is not free in India.
 This limits their children’s ability to pursue professional careers with higher pay.

-The Artisans who embroidery our Priya Scarf are encouraged to bring their children who are too young to attend school.
+The Artisans who embroidery and hand tie tassels in this Artisan community in India are encouraged to bring their children who are too young to attend school.